 Energy Efficiency

-Scarce resources, political instability in oil and gas-producing countries, coupled with the relentless rise in energy prices and transport costs mean that energy efficiency is a crucial consideration on many different levels.
+Scarce resources and political instability in oil and gas-producing countries, coupled with the relentless rise in energy prices and transport costs, mean that energy efficiency is a crucial consideration on many different levels.
 Essentially, there are three levers for boosting energy efficiency (Sauer 2016, p.
 12):